A place to discover, renew and rejoice

 “See you soon, luv.”

-And many, many other expressions of appreciation I should have written down so I can take them back to The States where we need a whole lot of love.
+And many, many other expressions of appreciation I should have written down so I can take them back to The States where these days we need a whole lot of love.

 What I will remember about my 70th year birthday celebration is the love, for my cousin, for this country, and her people.
 I’ll never forget talking to everyday folk and learning that …